theodi/bothan/UPGRADING.md

 ![upgrade-stack](https://github.com/theodi/bothan/tree/master/docs/images/configuration/step5-manual-deploy-to-github.png)
 * your app should now be deployed successfully.

 If you are not deploying automatically, follow your normal manual deployment process, and the next deployment will use the new settings and should succeed.
+File an issue or contact labs@theodi.org if you still encounter difficulties.